jyzhang27/icme-intro-to-stats/index.md

 # Workshop Materials

 ## Pre-workshop Checklist
-TODO(instructor): enumerate what students need to take care of before the workshop.
-E.g.

-1. Download the following tools: ...
+1. Make sure you have the Zoom links to the course.
+If not please email us (jyz27 [at] stanford [dot] edu).
 2. Familiarize with the schedule posted below.

 ## Schedule and Slides

+Slides will be added in due course.

 #### Session 1: Monday August 1st, 1:00 - 2:30 PM.
 PST
+  - Descriptive statistics
+  - Producing data
-  - Descriptive statistics, producing data, sampling and experiments.
+  - Sampling and experiments.

 #### Session 2: Tuesday August 1st, 2:35 - 4:00 PM.
 PST
+  - Probability
+  - The normal curve
-  - Probability, the normal curve and the central limit theorem.
+  - The central limit theorem.

 #### Session 3: Tuesday August 2st, 1:00 - 2:30 PM.
 PST
+  - Regression
+  - Confidence intervals
-  - Regression, confidence intervals and the bootstrap
+  - The bootstrap

 #### Session 4: Tuesday August 2st, 2:35 - 4:00 PM.
 PST
+  - Testing hypotheses
-  - Testing hypotheses, multiple comparisons and reproducibility.
+  - Multiple comparisons

-## Additional Resources

-Here are some additional resources for various topics:

-TODO(instructor): fill in with pertinent resources.
+  - Reproducibility.